BurntSushi/cluster/README.md

 It's possible to achieve similar functionality of this package by using a real distributed hash table, but the only one I could find written in Go was [Wendy](https://github.com/secondbit/wendy).
-However, I was not skilled enough to get it to track peers as aggressively as I wanted.
+I was not skilled enough to get it to track peers as aggressively as I wanted.
 Since I expressly did not want the ability to route messages through other nodes, I decided to write something simpler.